Humanitarian Collaborative

 Progress

-Our SIF project, originally called the Humanitarian Research Exchange (HRX)—and renamed the UVA Humanitarian Collaborative (HC)—is motivated by the premise that greater collaboration between practitioners and academics will enrich both research and practice, increasing UVA’s influence within the global humanitarian engagement sphere.
+Our SIF project, the UVA Humanitarian Collaborative (HC), is motivated by the premise that greater collaboration between policy and operational organizations and the academic community will enrich both research and practice while increasing UVA’s influence within the global humanitarian engagement sphere.
+To date, we have achieved the following: